doselect/boto3/docs/source/guide/iam-example-policies.rst

-Detach a managed role policy
+Detach a Managed Role Policy
 ============================

 Detach the specified managed policy from the specified role.